-If you’re like most guys, you wouldn’t mind packing on an extra 5-10lb of muscle to your frame.
+If you’re like most guys, you wouldn’t mind packing on an extra 5 to 10 pounds of muscle to your body.
 Maybe you are contemplating starting a muscle building program, or even actively using one.
-Before you start pounding more protein shakes and killing yourself with heavy weights, this article will help you seriously reevaluate your fitness goals.
+Before you start pounding more protein shakes and pushing yourself with heavy weights, this article will help you seriously reevaluate your fitness goals.

-If you are attempting to build muscle and you do not have a lean physique (See: Ideal Body Fat Percentage Chart if you are unsure), I strongly recommend you focus on losing fat without losing muscle before attempting to add some bulk to your frame.
-Keep in mind on average most guys substantially underestimate their body fat percentage by AT LEAST 5% body fat.
+If you are attempting to build muscle and you do not have a lean body (See: Ideal Body Fat Percentage Chart if you are unsure), I strongly recommend you focus on losing fat without losing muscle before attempting to add some bulk to your body.
+Keep in mind on average most guys substantially underestimate their body fat percentage by AT LEAST 5%.

 Here are 3 compelling reasons why you should lose fat first before building muscle.
 If you are expecting to lose fat and build muscle at the same time, check out this article “Should I lose fat and build muscle at the same time?”

 Now let’s say you are 5’10” and 185lb with 15% body fat.
-You end up putting on 12lb of weight, with 6lb being muscle and 6lb being fat.
-Your new body fat is 18%, which is dangerously close to the 20% level you definitely don’t want.
-If you do get up to 20% body fat, you will need to lose around 20lb of pure fat without losing muscle to get down to a lean 10% body fat, which is when you’ll have the killer beach body.
+You end up putting on 12 pounds of weight, with 6 pounds being muscle and 6 pounds being fat.
+Your new body fat is 18%, which is close to the 20% level you definitely don’t want.
+If you do get up to 20% body fat, you will need to lose around 20 pounds of pure fat without losing muscle to get down to a lean 10% body fat, which is when you’ll have the killer beach body.

 I must disclose I have a bias against muscle building – I think most guys have more than enough natural muscle once they reach maturity and after putting in a few good years of quality lifting and eating.
 Following this line of thinking, most guys can have a seriously awesome physique if they just lose enough fat without losing muscle to get lean.
 Easier said than done of course, but it’s a lot easier than building muscle and a much faster way to get a beach body.

-If you are at, or above 15% body fat (the chances are likely), I highly recommend focusing on losing fat first.
+If you are above 15% body fat, I highly recommend focusing on losing fat first.

-If you are not lean, you have body fat that is hiding your hard earned muscle mass and even more important, hiding the shape of your muscles.
+If you are not lean, then you have body fat that is hiding your hard earned muscle mass.
+Even more importantly, the fat is hiding the shape of your muscles.

-In the photo of me to your right taken a couple of years ago, I have 155lb of lean body mass and I weighed around 167lb.
-When I went to the gym, people thought I was 190-200lb.
-Interestingly, I have the same amount of muscle as a guy who is 200lb with 22% body fat.
+In the photo of me to your right taken a few years ago, I have 155 pounds of lean body mass and I weighed around 167 pounds.
+When I went to the gym, people thought I was 190 to 200 pounds.
+Interestingly, I have the same amount of muscle as a guy who is 200 pounds with 22% body fat.

 Why is this important if you are trying to build muscle?
 Well you may find when you lean out that you already have the muscle mass you want, you just couldn’t see it before.

-Let’s say you want to add 10-15lb of muscle to your frame, do you know how much volume 10-15lb of muscle has?
-Do you really have any idea of what those 10-15lb will look like on you assuming you answered “yes” to the previous question?
+Let’s say you want to add 10 to 15 pounds of muscle to your frame, do you know how much volume 10 to 15 pounds of muscle has?
+Do you really have any idea of what those 10 to 15 will look like on you assuming you answered “yes” to the previous question?

 I’m not a big fan of using weight when it comes to building a certain amount of muscle.
 It’s useless unless you are an athlete and your sport such as football demands it.